PPHR 600px

 Robinson would “absolutely” recommend being a reviewer to others.
 In addition to getting to know other members of the reviewing team, the applicants are “such a great group of people,” said Robinson.
 “They put in a lot of time and effort.”

-Through June 30 PPHR is recruiting national reviewers for applicants seeking recognition in 2023.
+Through Friday, June 27, 2025, PPHR is recruiting national reviewers for the upcoming cycle year.
 Learn about the benefits of participating and how to get involved.

 About Beth Hess